Ashley L. Peterson, Blogger & Author

 While I was once able to achieve periods of full remission between episodes of depression, that’s no longer the case.
 Now, I’m continuously affected by symptoms of my illness, and it’s a matter of just trying to manage as best I can.

-I’ve been a mental health nurse since 2004, and I’ve worked in hospital and community settings.
+I worked as a mental health nurse for 15 years, in both hospital and community settings, before retiring due to disability.
 I have a Bachelor of Science in Nursing from the University of British Columbia, and a Master of Psychiatric Nursing degree from Brandon University.
 For my Master’s thesis, I used a research method called autoethnography to examine my own experience as a nurse with a mental illness in the broader context of nursing culture.
 Three papers based on my thesis work were published in peer-reviewed nursing journals.

 I’m a former pharmacist, and I have a BScPharm from the University of British Columbia.
 Having in-depth knowledge about how medications work contributes to my stance of being strongly pro-medication (as an option, not as something that’s the right fit for everyone).